pfnet/pytorch-pfn-extras/docs/config.md

 # 4
 ```

-### Default Value by Path Interpolation
+### Default Value by Path Substitution
-`customize_type` is a decorator that sets default argument values by path interpolation.
+`customize_type` is a decorator that sets default argument values by path substitution.

 ```python
 from pytorch_pfn_extras.config import customize_type